NutekSecurity/nutek-apple/README.md

 ## TODO

-* change README.md to reflect change to Go programming languagae
+* ⚠️ change README.md to reflect change to Go programming languagae
+* ⚠️ write git update, from ruby-version
+* ⚠️ add also very important, __update__ programs
+* ⚠️ add links, programs and subfolders for nuteksecurity where the json files will be placed
 * ⚠️ add useful links with open by firefox option
-* ⚠️ export git auto-update to Ruby gem
-* ⚠️ add install and uninstall for one program
-* ⚠️ make user able to read Homebrew information about a particular program; thin wrapper-like around Homebrew - not to deep, just basic install, uninstall and info, also very important, __update__
-* ⚠️ keep user in my app, so no info is leaked to Homebrew and back.
-* ⚠️ add programming languages (rust, ruby - (how? maybe with an installation script?), python, dotnet (C#?, powershell?), go...) to list of available programs
 * ⚠️ add nutek-cipher and nutek-smoke
-* ⚠️ make a proposal for katarina to gather around Zed text editor and collaborate
+* ⚠️ make a proposal for Katarina - Multiplayer Hacking Hub to gather around Zed text editor and collaborate
-* ⚠️ write about each program in my book - _Hacking with a DREAM in the mind_
+* ⚠️ write about each program in my book - _Hacking with a DREAM in the mind_?
+Really...
+Every?
-* ⚠️ add test that check if software is installed, and other cli commands